 If you came to this page directly and do not see a navigation frame on top, please go to the home page.

-Darmstadt is situated at an altitude of 144 m at the eastern edge of the Rhine rift in southern Hesse.
+Darmstadt is situated at an elevation of 144 m at the eastern edge of the Rhine rift in southern Hesse.
 The city of Darmstadt is the capital of the administrative region Darmstadt and of the district Darmstadt-Dieburg.
 With a population of about 138,600 (2005) darmstadt is the fourth-largest city of Hesse after Frankfurt am Main, Wiesbaden and Kassel.

 It is supposed that the settlement was founded in the 8th or 9th century.
 The oldest document mentioning Darmundestat dates from the late 11th century.
 Eberstadt, today part of Darmstadt, had already been mentioned in 782 AD.
 Darmstadt was chartered as a town in 1330 and in 1369 became an independent parish.
 In 1385 the town became a a secondary residence of the counts of Katzenelnbogen.
 In 1479 it became Hessian when it was inherited by Landgrave Heinrich II of Hesse-Marburg.
 Landgrave Philipp I ('the Magnanimous') of Hesse introduced the Reformation in 1527.
 In 1526, during the War of Schmalkalden, Darmstadt was destroyed by Imperial troops.
 After the death in 1567 of Philipp I, Hesse was divided among his four sons and Georg I became the first landgrave of Hesse-Darmstadt.
 Darmstadt soon became a sizeable residence town.
-When Landgrave Ludwig X of Hesse-Darmstadt in 1806 joined the Confederation of the Rhine, Hesse-Darmstadt obtained the status of a Grand Duchy and Ludwig became the first Grand Duke of Hesse-Darmstadt and by Rhine (Ludwig I).
+When Landgrave Ludwig X in 1806 joined the Confederation of the Rhine, Hesse-Darmstadt obtained the status of a Grand Duchy and Ludwig became the first Grand Duke of Hesse-Darmstadt and by Rhine (Ludwig I).
 In 1899 Grand Duke Ernst Ludwig invited seven joung artists (the architects Peter Behrens and Joseph Maria Olbrich, the sculptors Rudolf Bosselt and Ludwig Habich, the painters and illustrators Paul Bürck and Hans Christiansen, and the goldsmith and jewelry designer Patriz Huber) to come to Darmstadt and thus founded the famous Art Nouveau artists' colony at the Mathildenhöhe.

 After World War I, Darmstadt in 1918 became the capital of the state of Hesse, which replaced the old grand duchy.
 During World War II, in the night of the 11th September 1944, about 99% of the old town centre, about 78% of the entire town were destroyed by a British bomb raid and the following firestorm.
 About 11,500 lost their lives and 66,000 became homeless.
 After the war the new state of Hesse was founded in 1946 and also included the territories of the former duchy (later Prussian province) of Nassau, the Electorate of Hesse(-Kassel) (Prussian province Hesse), and the former Principality of Waldeck (without Pyrmont).
 Wiesbaden was chosen as the new capital.